shaitan-masters/node-centrifugo/README.md

-# Centrifuge v3 API admin wrapper
+# Centrifuge v3 API back-end wrapper

-This is a node module for interacting with the centrifugo(v3).
+This is a node module for interacting with the centrifugo(v3) through back-end API.

 Documentation for centrifugo(v3) is available [here](https://centrifugal.dev).